 The amount of LNG Continuous Capacity included in a User’s bid in each bidding round where the price increases with the Large Price Step may not exceed the amount of LNG Continuous Capacity which the same User included in his bid in a previous round.

-If at the end of the second or any subsequent bidding round, the Daily Sum of LNG Complementary Capacity is equal to the bided LNG Complementary Capacity for all Days of the Year, the procedure shall be completed and any User who has submitted a valid bid in that round shall be desclared as a successful bidder for the amount of LNG Complementary Capacity included in his bid.
+If at the end of the second or any subsequent bidding round, the Daily Sum of LNG Complementary Capacity is equal to the bided LNG Complementary Capacity for all Days of the Year, the procedure shall be completed and any User who has submitted a valid bid in that round shall be declared as a successful bidder for the amount of LNG Complementary Capacity included in his bid.
 In this case the clearance price of the Phase B shall be equal to the price of this specific round.

 If First Time Undersell occurs even for one Day of the Year to which the LNG Auction concerns, a new bidding round shall begin with a price equal to the price applicable during the bidding round preceding the First Time Undersell, plus the Small Price Step.
 If, at the end of this round, the Daily Sum of LNG Complementary Capacity is greater than the LNG Complementary Capacity bided, for one or more Days of the Year to which the LNG Auction relates, subsequent bidding rounds shall be followed by a price increase, in each round, by a Small Price Step, until the Daily Sum of LNG Complementary Capacity shall be less than or equal to the bided LNG Complementary Capacity for all Days of the Year to which the LNG Auction relates.